 I’ve never written about “why I like language X”.
 I don’t find the topic particularly interesting either as a writer or as a reader.
 But I feel compelled to make an exception with Go for two reasons:

-- I had many “unfinished conversations” on Twitter about the topic, and I promised I would find the time to write about it.
+- I had many “unfinished conversations” on Twitter about the topic, and I promised I would write about it.

 - Most of the criticism around Go I run into lacks depth and makes me think people have never got past reading a few lines of Go.